CleverPet/data_sharing_protocol/README.md

 1. **human readable** researchers, hobbyists, and data producers ought to be able to understand and inspect the data
 1. **easy to analyze** the format ought to be easy to analyze

 We achieve extensibility by using a sequence of `Event`s as our primary data structure.
-An `Event` is defined only as a type of occurrance at a point in time.
+An `Event` is defined only as a type of occurrence at a point in time.
 It may be extended to incorporate extra data, e.g., parsed tokens of a human vocalization or behaviors in an ethogram.

 When possible we use human readable ids and timestamps.

-While tabular data is easier to analyze than nested `json` data due to the ubiquity of speadsheet and dataframe tools, our data format can be transformed into a tabular format for analysis *but* without sacrificying extensibility.
+While tabular data is easier to analyze than nested `json` data due to the ubiquity of spreadsheet and dataframe tools, our data format can be transformed into a tabular format for analysis *but* without sacrificing extensibility.

-## Evenstream Format
+## Eventstream Format

 The core data file is a json eventstream.